The Washington Times: General controversies

 Some former employees, including Whelan, have insisted that The Washington Times was always under Moon's control.
 Whelan, whose contract guaranteed editorial autonomy, left the paper in 1984 when the owners refused to renew his contract.
 Three years later, editorial page editor William P. Cheshire and four of his staff resigned, charging that, at the explicit direction of Sang Kook Han, a top official of the Unification Church, executive editor Arnaud de Borchgrave had stifled editorial criticism of political repression in South Korea under President Chun Doo-hwan.

 In 1982, The Washington Times refused to publish film critic Scott Sublett's negative review of the movie Inchon, which was also sponsored by the Unification Church.

 In 1988, The Washington Times published a misleading story suggesting that Democratic presidential candidate Michael Dukakis had sought psychiatric help, and included a quote from Dukakis' sister-in-law saying "it is possible" he visited a psychiatrist.
 However, The Washington Times clipped the full quote by the sister-in-law, which was: "It's possible, but I doubt it."

 Reporter Peggy Weyrich quit in 1991 after one of her articles about Anita Hill's testimony in the Clarence Thomas Supreme Court nominee hearings was rewritten to depict Hill as a "fantasizer".
 During the presidency of Bill Clinton The Washington Times reporting on his alleged sex scandals was often picked up by other, more respected, news media which contributed to enhanced public awareness of the topic, and eventually to Clinton's impeachment.
 In 1999 the Senate voted to acquit Clinton, allowing him to complete his second term as president.

 In a 1997 column in The Washington Times, Frank Gaffney falsely alleged that a seismic incident in Russia was a nuclear detonation at that nation's Novaya Zemlya test site, which would have meant that Russia had violated the Comprehensive Test Ban Treaty (CTB).
-Subsequent scientific analysis of the Novaya Zemlya event showed that it was a routine earthquake.
+Subsequent scientific analysis of the Novaya Zemlya event showed that it was an earthquake.
 Reporting on the allegation, the Bulletin of the Atomic Scientists observed that following its publication: "fax machines around Washington, D.C. and across the country poured out pages detailing Russian duplicity.
 They came from Frank Gaffney."